-AEDE is housed in the College of Food, Agriculture and Environmental Sciences and has twenty-two world-class faculty members and administers highly respected Bachelor’s, Master’s and PhD programs.
+AEDE is housed in the College of Food, Agriculture and Environmental Sciences and has twenty world-class faculty members and administers highly respected Bachelor’s, Master’s and PhD programs.

 AEDE offers two undergraduate programs of study in the areas of:

-The Agribusiness and Applied Economics major integrates business and economic principles needed to manage, market, and finance agribusiness firms in domestic and international markets.
-Agribusinesses are firms that produce, process, distribute and sell food, fiber, and other bio-based products derived from agricultural products.
-Employers actively recruit AEDE students as they know AEDE grads are prepared for the real world since the nationally-ranked program provides a firm foundation in finance, marketing and strategy, and offers insight into modern agribusiness practices and trends.
+The Agribusiness and Applied Economics major integrates business and economic principles in order to solve challenges inherent to the food system, agriculture, environment and economic development.
+Employers actively recruit AEDE students as they know AEDE graduates are prepared for the real world since the nationally-ranked program provides a firm foundation in data analysis, critical thinking, and problem solving.

 The Environment, Economy, Development and Sustainability (EEDS) major is a multi-disciplinary degree program that focuses on the human, environmental and economic dimensions of sustainability – often referred to as people, planet and profit.
 This cutting-edge major provides the core knowledge and skills students need to launch a career in sustainability in the private, public or non-profit sectors.
 This major is offered in partnership with Ohio State’s School of Environment and Natural Resources.